 In today’s post, we will be discussing tips on how you can rank higher on Amazon while increasing your sales at the same time.

-If you still haven’t decided whether you are going to do SEO, PPC, or both, we suggest you start with this post.
+If you still haven’t decided whether you are going to do SEO, PPC, or both, we suggest you start with knowing the basics on how to boost converstion rates on Amazon.

 Amazon SEO means optimizing your product listings to appear at the top of the Amazon search results (for all relevant keywords).